Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Organization Units (OU), Root contains master account, Can be nested, Contains child accounts
 Service Control Policies (SCP), Applies to OU or account (but not master), Same syntax IAM policies
 SCP Hierarchy, Inheritance from OU to account, Denies cannot be allowed deeper
+Control Tower, Automatic organizations, Landing zone with master, log and audit accounts, SSO to all
+Controls (guardrails), Automatic SCP, Report of non-compliant OUs